Contrasting Provident Financial (FPLPY) and The Competition

 Analyst Recommendations

-This is a summary of recent recommendations for Provident Financial and its competitors, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Provident Financial and its rivals, as provided by MarketBeat.

 |Sell Ratings